alesveselka/Q/docs/notes.md

 * Set up "cap" on opening prices? (based on vola. stats? / observe night range)
 * Strategy should be designed such that a single data point cannot skew the performance of the strategy to any great extent.
-* Roll Startegy (see 'Algorithmic Trading', and 'Dynamic Roll Strategies' PDF)
+* Roll Strategy (see 'Algorithmic Trading', and 'Dynamic Roll Strategies' PDF)
+* Capital-Base Adjustments happen during live-trading as well - watch out!
+Automatize?
+* Web-scraping for future Capital-Base Adj. (earnings.com)

 #####Backtesting Biases

-* Optimisation Bias
+* Optimization Bias
 * Look-Ahead Bias
     * Technical bugs
     * Parameter Calculations